klapeto/KDE-plasma-luna/README.md

 - Store size in 256x256 should be 5.00~5.33px unless some icons need more.

 # Known Issues
- - Enabling text shadow on window titles will cause Kwin to enter a crash loop when a window has an emoji on its title.
+ - Emojis are removed from window titles.
+It causes crashes to Kwin.
 This a known QT [bug](https://bugreports.qt.io/browse/QTBUG-82311)

 # Attributions
  - Multiple assets were derived/modified from the [Expose](https://www.opencode.net/phob1an/expose) theme from Phob1an